The Role of Referrals in Immobility, Inequality, and Inefficiency in Labor Markets: Worker Groups and the Impact of Referrals on Outcomes

 To model homophily in referrals, we track group-dependent referral-bias parameters $h_b\in [0,1]$ and $h_g\in [0,1]$.
-A fraction $h_b$ of employed blue workers of the current generation refer blue workers from the next generation and the remaining $(1-h_b)$ fraction of employed blue workers refer green workers; with $h_g$ defined analogously.
-Levels of $h_b>\frac{n_b}{n}$ and $h_g>\frac{n_g}{n}$ indicate homophily; i.e., a bias towards referring one's own group.\footnote{An alternative form of homophily is on values, which is of less direct interest here, but we explore in Section \ref{corrvalues} of the supplemental appendix.}
+A fraction $h_b$ of employed blue workers of the current generation refer blue workers from the next generation, and the remaining $(1-h_b)$ fraction of employed blue workers refer green workers, with $h_g$ defined analogously.
+Levels of $h_b>\frac{n_b}{n}$ and $h_g>\frac{n_g}{n}$ indicate homophily; i.e., a bias towards referring one's own group.
+(An alternative form of homophily is on values, which is of less direct interest here, but we explore in Section~\ref{corrvalues} of the appendix.
+Allowing for such homophily does not alter our qualitative results.)
+Employment levels $e_b,e_g$ and homophily levels $h_b,h_g$ determine the average number of referrals that are made to blues and greens.

-For the remainder of this paper, we assume only that $h_b \geq 1- h_g$.
-This is implied by homophily, but is in fact a weaker condition.
-It admits, for instance, a situation in which both greens and blues bias referrals towards, say, blues as happens in some cases with gender bias.
-Instead, it rules out extreme cases with reversals: greens referring blues more often than blues referring blues, and vice versa.
-This assumption implies the natural case: if a group's employment goes up, then it gets more referrals.\footnote{An absence of this assumption can lead to the non-existence of a steady-state and peculiar dynamics: start with high employment among blues who mostly refer greens, which then leads to high green employment who then mostly refer blues, continuing in a cycle.
-As we show, even ruling this case out, it is still possible to cycle, but those cycles will be more plausible ones.}

-Employment levels $e_b,e_g$ and homophily levels $h_b,h_g$, determine the average number of referrals that are made to blues and greens.
 For instance, the average number of referrals blue workers get is

 and similarly for greens (swapping labels).